-However, Greenpeace NZ additionally considers a return to full democracy of the regions principle environmental regulator is a critical part of preventing further degradation of the region's waterways.
+Additionally, Greenpeace NZ considers a return to full democracy of the region's principle environmental regulator is a critical part of preventing further degradation of the region's waterways.

 The sacking of Councillors and appointment of Commissioners at ECan has gone hand in hand with more irrigation and more industrial dairying.